Homework looks different now

-Their kids, mainly girls, will join moms and spend 266 million hours each day finding a safe place to defecate.
+So, kids will join their mothers and spend hours each day collecting water or finding a place to go.
 Boys and girls will spend up to 6 hours each day finding and collecting water, and likely walk more than 3 miles to do it.
 All of this time spent is lost opportunity.
-A lost opportunity to go to school and one day, earn a living.
+A lost opportunity to go to school and to one day, earn a living.

 Reductions in time spent collecting water have been found to increase school attendance.
 We believe in the power of water and its ability to transform lives.
 Through persistent determination we are challenging the way institutions think about lending to people living on less than $3.10 a day, because we believe in the potential of all people.
 The following photos prove our belief is winning.

-Each day more families in the communities around the world are getting access to the finances needed through something we call WaterCredit - empowering them with small loans to fund solutions like water taps and toilets for their homes.
+Each day more families in the communities around the world are getting access to the finances needed through our lending partners - empowering them with small loans to fund solutions like water taps and toilets for their homes.
 Now with safe water, privacy, and health on their side, kids are doing math, science, and reading for homework, rather than walking to collect water.

 Peru - Paulo works diligently to complete his homework for the day, as a soccer field awaits him for play.
 Paulo lives here with his parents and grandparents.
 The adobe and concrete home is cozy, warm, and expanding to meet the needs of a growing family.
 Sabino, Paulo’s grandfather, is constructing a second floor so Paulo and his siblings have more space.
 On both the first and second story, a bathroom will accommodate the large family.
 This was not always the case, as previously the family only had a pit latrine to relieve themselves.
 Finding the hole in the ground to be unsafe and unsanitary, Paulo’s grandparents welcomed the opportunity to take a loan through Water.org’s microfinance partner in Lima to build private toilets for their family.